du33913/comp426finalproject/README.md

 Thanks for taking the time to review this, and I hope you enjoy the experience!

+Here's the link to the website : https://master.d1jrnfx10ucpi6.amplifyapp.com

 # Getting Started with Create React App